 I have a lot of fun cooking on my pellet grill and end up burning through a LOT of pellets.
 There are several companies that manufacture wood pellets but the most famous is probably Traeger.

 Costco is currently selling a 33 pound bag of Traeger Gourmet Blend wood pellets and it is the best value I have ever seen for Traeger pellets.
+That being said, there are better cooking pellet options at Costco.

 Gourmet Blend Wood Pellets